nathanjhood/esbuild-scripts/README.md

 React projects which consume `esbuild-scripts` shall be able to use the above commands via `npm`/`yarn`, providing React projects with the same functionality of the usual `react-scripts` package, but using - primarily - only ESBuild and NodeJS as dependencies.

 Additional features such as fast-refresh, developer error overlay, and support for both Typescript and React Native Web shall be implemented to present a similar experience to using `react-scripts` for end-consumers of `esbuild-scripts`.

 ---

+## Development Status

+- port `react-scripts` CLI to modern NodeJS Javascript API and Typescript using a 'test-and-declarations-first' approach - DONE
+- port `react-scripts build` command to the same - DONE
+- port `react-scripts start` command to the same - STARTED
+- port `react-scripts test` command to the same - PENDING
+- port `react-scripts init` command to the same, using [`ts-esbuild-react`](https://github.com/nathanjhood/ts-esbuild-react) and [`ts-esbuild-react-native-web`](https://github.com/nathanjhood/ts-esbuild-react-native-web) as the two project skeleton templates - PENDING

+Initial ports of all of the above are easily found in the other "preview" projects mentioned in the "[See a Preview](#see-a-preview)" section.
+Those are very much ad-verbatim copies of the original `react-scripts`, with WebPack swapped out for the nearest ESBuild-equivalent functionality\*, and shall be replaced with the `esbuild-scripts` package once complete.

+---